Spinal Cord Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Desk work is often possible within four to eight weeks, depending on neurological recovery.
 Physically demanding roles may require three to six months of graduated return.
+Driving is typically off the table for at least six weeks, and longer if you are wearing a cervical collar after ACDF or have any residual limb weakness or coordination deficit, because both impair your ability to turn your head and react safely.
 Your neurosurgeon and rehabilitation team provide a personalised timeline.

 When Will You See Final Results?